scikit-build/scikit-build/docs/usage.rst

     # This line replaces 'from setuptools import setup'
     from skbuild import setup

-Now, your project will use scikit-build instead of setuptools.
+Your project now uses scikit-build instead of setuptools.

+Next, add a ``CMakeLists.txt``

+.. note:: *To be documented.*

 Setup options
 -------------